chef/chef-web-docs/chef_master/source/provisioning.rst

 Fog Driver Resources
 =====================================================
-.. tag resources_provisioning

 A driver-specific resource is a statement of configuration policy that:

-* Describes the desired state for a configuration item that is created using Chef provisioning
+* Describes the desired state for a configuration item that is created using Chef Provisioning
 * Declares the steps needed to bring that item to the desired state
 * Specifies a resource type---such as ``package``, ``template``, or ``service``
 * Lists additional details (also known as properties), as necessary
 * Are grouped into recipes, which describe working configurations

-.. end_tag

-The following Chef provisioning driver-specific resources are available for Fog:
+The following Chef Provisioning driver-specific resources are available for Fog:

 * ``fog_key_pair``